 - Don’t tell the truth about what’s really happening

-- Never let your feeling show
+- Never let your feelings show

 In spite of that, I’ve learned to trust that life is to be lived and not controlled.